siberoloji/siberoloji.github.io/content/en/blog/Useful Apps/2024-10-18-exploring-the-obsidian-app-for-efficiency.md

     - 'note taking'
     - obsidian
 ---
 Obsidian is rapidly gaining popularity among writers, researchers, and note-takers for its unique approach to knowledge management.
 Unlike traditional note-taking applications, Obsidian operates as a powerful Markdown editor that allows users to create a personal knowledge base using plain text files.
-This blog post will delve into the features, benefits, and practical applications of Obsidian, particularly focusing on its capabilities for blogging and content creation.
+This article will delve into the features, benefits, and practical applications of Obsidian, particularly focusing on its capabilities for blogging and content creation.

 What is Obsidian?